Mixing properties and entropy bounds of a family of Pisot random substitutions: Mixing properties

 \subsection{Topological mixing}

 A topological dynamical system $(M,f)$ is called \emph{topologically mixing} if for every pair $(U,V)$ of open sets there exists a natural number $N\geqslant0$ such that $f^m(U)\cap V\neq\varnothing$ for all $m\geqslant N$.
-When one considers a symbolic dynamical system $(X,S)$ over a finite alphabet, this topological definition is equivalent to a combinatorial condition in terms of legal words.
+When one considers a subshift $(X,S)$ over a finite alphabet, this topological definition is equivalent to a combinatorial condition in terms of legal words.
 More formally, we have the following.